The Veteran and Military Center at Wright State University is focused on providing a variety of services to veterans and military-connected students.

 The Efficient Processing of GI Bill® Benefits

-We know that navigating college brings many challenges.
-For veterans and military-connected students, there can be an added layer of “red tape" when dealing with GI Bill benefits.
-To facilitate the smooth processing of your benefits:.
+For veterans and military-connected students, there can be an added layer of “red tape" when dealing with GI Bill® benefits.
+To facilitate the smooth processing of your benefits:

-- All new students should make a face-to-face appointment with the VMC prior to using any GI Bill benefits on campus.
+- All new students should visit the page prior to using any Department of Veterans Affairs, Department of Defense, or state of Ohio related military educational benefits on campus.

 - Our office has two individuals who serve as certifying officials.
 We strive to process all benefit claims within 48 hours during peak times, with same-day processing the norm.
 It is important to note that the receipt of your benefits may take from far longer.

-Visit the Available Veteran Educational Benefits and Counseling page to get started
+Visit the Using Benefits page to get started.

 Academic Support and Advocacy